rtous/edcav/api_hands_on/README.md

 ### 2.1 Install Docker

 If you don't have Docker already installed you will need to install it.

+#### Ubuntu

-In Ubuntu you can do it this way:
+In Ubuntu you install Docker this way:

     sudo apt-get update
     wget -qO- https://get.docker.com/ | sh